PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ![Setup Demo](https://user-images.githubusercontent.com/11084018/153796531-704a58bf-50ef-4992-ae5d-9f0b53731219.png)

-The purpose of this project is to show users how to pair the ESP32 development board with the ESP-PROG device.
-As a demonstration, this repository contains the **hello_world** sample project.
-We will perform some simple debugging tasks on this project as a demonstration.
+The purpose of this project is to show users how to pair the ESP-WROOM-32 development board with the ESP-PROG device.
+We will use the command line interface for this demo.
+We will use the `hello world` sample project in this repository, compile it, upload it, and perform some debugging all through the ESP-PROG debugger board.

 ## Hardware Setup

 You will need the following hardware to complete this project:

-* An ESP32-WROOM-32 development board, such as our custom board
+* A Hiletgo ESP32-WROOM-32 development board
 * ESP-PROG
 * 1 USB cable
-* At least 6 female-to-female jumper wires
+* At least 6 male-to-female jumper wires

 ESP-PROG contains a 10-pin header which allows wiring to the JTAG interface.
 For reference, each pin on the header is numbered in the figure below: